claudiofahey/hsk-docs/hwx/hsk.rst

   ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LOCATION '/user/hduser1/sample\_data/tab1';

-  DROP TABLE IF EXISTS tab12;
+  DROP TABLE IF EXISTS tab3;
+  -- Leaving out the EXTERNAL clause means the data will be managed -- in the central Impala data directory tree.
+Rather than reading -- existing data files when the table is created, we load the -- data after creating the table.

-  CREATE TABLE tab12
+  CREATE TABLE tab3
   (
      id INT,
      col\_1 BOOLEAN,